Composita and its properties

-The composita of the ordinary generating function $F(x)=\sum_{n>0} f(n)x^n$ was derived with resort to compositions of an integer $n$; the composita is a degenerate case of the Riordan array $(1,F(x))$ and uniquely characterizes this function.
-Theorems (1-11) allow computations of compositae of generating functions.
-The proposed apparatus of compositae is applicable to derive compositions of ordinary generating functions, expressions for reciprocal generating functions, recurrent expressions for inverse generating functions, solutions of functional equations, expressions for Riordan arrays, and various identities.
+In this paper we introduce the concept of composita for ordinary generating functions and provide a number of applications.
+The proposed apparatus of compositae is applicable to solve the following problems: calculation of the composition of ordinary generating functions; finding expressions of reciprocal generating functions; finding expressions of inverse generating functions; finding solutions of functional equations; obtaining of expressions polynomials and etc.